RaInta/SparseGravitationalWaves/README.md

 # SparseGravitationalWaves
 Sparse methods (and compressed sensing) applied to gravitational wave signal processing

+---

+The internet would be a pretty, but relatively empty, place if it weren't for sparse methods.
+Most lossy compression methods, such as [JPEG](https://en.wikipedia.org/wiki/JPEG) in the case of images, is based on the observation that most coefficients in commonly used basis systems (_e.g._ raw pixels) are negligible or ignorable in some way.
+This concept of _sparsity_ is seen across just about every domain in nature, from telecommunications to seismic phenomena.

+The focus of this project is on the vibrations in--and of--space-time itself, known as [_Gravitational waves_](https://en.wikipedia.org/wiki/Gravitational_wave).
 Gravitational wave signals are expected be sparse in four main sensing bases, according to the source: transient ('burst') sources are expected to appear as isolated pulses in the time domain, quasi-monochromatic ('continuous') signals appear as a small number of frequencies in the Fourier domain.
 The early (stationary phase) inspiral portion of an unstable close compact binary system is expected to produce a sparse signal in the time-frequency ('chirp') plane (which we've already seen!).
 Finally the so-called 'stochastic background' is sparse in an inter-detector cross-correlation space in the Fourier domain.

 Recently a powerful mathematical framework has been developed, allowing _e.g._ accurate reconstruction of signals sampled at rates well below that determined by the Shannon-Nyquist limit, as long as the signal is known to be sparse in some representation.

 Here I show how to apply these sparse methods to gravitational wave data analysis.
 In some cases, they may improve computational efficiency enough to make a number of continuous wave searches viable that are currently computationally prohibited.

 Another application may help improve position resolution of certain burst gravitational wave sources detected by gravitational wave networks.

 Note that the run-time for the code I've implemented here (a basic Orthogonal Matching Pursuit (OMP) algorithm with a noise-based stopping criterion) is relatively poor.
-A hardware acceleration method, such as a GPU, or preferably an FPGA, would speed up processing of this particular implementation by a factor of almost 3,000.
+A [hardware acceleration method, such as a GPU, or preferably an FPGA](http://dl.acm.org/citation.cfm?id=2213806), would speed up processing of this particular implementation by a factor of almost 3,000.

 ### Background: from Syphilis to Cylons

 The concept of exploiting the sparse nature of data was made famous during World War II to minimise testing of drafted soldiers for syphilis, using so-called 'group testing' methods [Dorfman, R.: "The detection of defective members of large populations," _The Annals of Mathematical Statistics_ **14**(4):436-440 (1943)].

 <img src="./Figures/SyphilisDanceHall.png">

 A commonly used algorithm in radio interferometry, CLEAN, relies on similar assumptions, allowing a great deal of undersampling.
 It has even been suggested that a decent application of group testing would have significantly altered the plot in the rebooted sci-fi TV series 'Battlestar Galactica' [Bilder, C.R.: "Human or Cylon?
 Group testing on 'Battlestar Galactica'," _Chance_ **22**(3):46-50 (2009)].

 From the mid-2000s, a powerful new mathematical framework was developed, which could determine the level of undersampling while still ensuring accurate reconstruction of a broad class of sparse signals.